About API Management

 Developers represent the user accounts in an API Management service instance.
 Developers can be created or invited to join by administrators, or they can sign up from the Developer portal.
-Each developer is a member of one or more groups, and can be subscribe to the products that grant visibility to those groups.
+Each developer is a member of one or more groups, and can subscribe to the products that grant visibility to those groups.

-When developers subscribe to a product they are granted the primary and secondary key for the product.
+When developers subscribe to a product, they are granted the primary and secondary key for the product.
 This key is used when making calls into the product's APIs.

-Policies are a powerful capability of API Management that allow the publisher to change the behavior of the API through configuration.
+Policies are a powerful capability of API Management that allow the Azure portal to change the behavior of the API through configuration.
 Policies are a collection of statements that are executed sequentially on the request or response of an API.
 Popular statements include format conversion from XML to JSON and call rate limiting to restrict the number of incoming calls from a developer, and many other policies are available.